BertoGz/would-you-rather/README.md

 leaderboard.
 The app has the functionality of logging in as different users, with the same data being shown regardless of user.

+## installing
+simply run npm install to install all project dependencies npm start to run the server

 ## Contributing